South Indian Wedding Invitation Wording: Complete Guide with Examples

 We humbly request your presence and blessings.

-• The heading of the invitation traditionally uses the family deity's name or a religious symbol
+- The invitation heading traditionally features the family deity's name or a religious symbol.
+Don't skip this thinking it's decorative.
+It's not.

 Malayalam Wedding Invitation Wording